htauqeer655/NovaTech-Enterprise-Knowledge-Action-Assistant/README.md

 * Who is eligible for remote work?
 * How many days of remote work are allowed?
 * Who approves a work-from-home request?
-* What are the hybrid working requirements?
-* What security requirements apply when working remotely?
+* How many annual leaves does a confirmed employee receive?
+* Can annual leave be carried forward?

-The system retrieves relevant sections from the knowledge base and uses them as context for generating an answer.
+The assistant retrieves relevant information from the knowledge base and uses it as context for generating an answer.

+The application also supports action-oriented workflows such as creating and checking IT support tickets using LLM tool calling.

 ---